RodrigoScola/gmp/ideas.md

 -    accept friend invite needs to close button and refresh list

--    rps wrong winner on losers screen

--    rps winner text should be bigger

 -    connect four background wrong color in the beginning

 -    connect 4 algo is wrong